 Cooper had confessed in his final days that he was guilty of murder, “but not to the extent that I am credited with.”

 George Coats (aged 30) was tried for the murder of his pregnant girlfriend, Phillis Symons (aged 17) in 1931.
 Coats, a relief worker on the excavations for the Mount Victoria tunnel, struck Phillis over the head and buried her in the earthworks while she was probably still alive.
 Coats claimed during the trial to be a widower with six children in an orphanage.
 This seems unlikely as he married Constance Riddle in 1926, she died in 1930 and no births are registered to this couple.
 George Coats was hanged at Mount Crawford prison and the Wellington tradition of tooting car horns in the tunnel is said to have begun in recognition of Phillis Symons’ grisly death.

 During the Open Day, I discovered that the gavel has never been used in New Zealand courtrooms.
-I’ve now changed a couple of lines from the courtroom scene in Chapter 21 of The Aerial Queen and thereby avoided making an embarrassing historical blooper.
+I’ve now changed a couple of lines from the courtroom scene in Chapter 21 of The Only Living Lady Parachutist and thereby avoided making an embarrassing historical blooper.
 Phew!